pilcrowonpaper/oslo/documentation/content/reference/random/alphabet.md

 # `alphabet()`

-Generates a string with all the characters defined in the provided pattern.
-Mostly used for [`generateRandomString()`](ref:random).
-Ignores duplicates.
+Generates a string with all the characters defined in the provided pattern:

 - `a-z`: `abcdefghijklmnopqrstuvwxyz`
 - `A-Z`: `ABCDEFGHIJKLMNOPqRSTUVWXYZ`
 - `0-9`: `0123456789`
 - `-`: Character `-`
 - `_`: Character `_`

+Mostly used for [`generateRandomString()`](ref:random).
+Ignores duplicate patterns.

 ## Definition